gempesaw/writing/published/serial-promises.md

 requests were starting off at roughly the same time.

-So, for our second pass, we decided we wanted to only send one request at a time, lining up all of our requests in serial, since we know that when the server finishes responding to our nth request, it should be ready to handle the (n+1)th request.
-One way to accomplish this is with a big long chain of `.then`s, as by the time we're in the `.then`, we're guaranteed that its preceding promise is completed.
+So, for our second pass, we decided we wanted to only send one request at a time, lining up all of our requests serially, since we know that when the server finishes responding to our nth request, it should be ready to handle the (n+1)th request.
+One way to accomplish this is with a big long chain of `.then`s, as by the time we're in a `.then`, we're guaranteed that its preceding promise is completed.
 And one way we can construct that chain is with a reduce:

     urls.reduce(
         (acc, url) => acc.then(() => rp.get(url).then(sendRelatedRequests)),